jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 existing site also didn’t offer any responsive design elements for mobile viewers.
 Jake had no analytics to confirm that many of his views came from portable devices, but was fairly sure that a significant percentage would have benefited from it.
-That instantly told us that we needed to incorporate responsive design into our build, but also some analytics tools to provide data for later optimisation.
+That instantly told me that I needed to incorporate responsive design into the build, but also some analytics tools to provide data for later optimisation.

 A new perspective
 -----------------

-Working with a band was a new experience for us.
-Whilst we were very comfortable working with small businesses & their objectives; we were left scratching our heads when it came to the music industry.
+Working with a band was a new experience for me.
+Whilst I'm very comfortable working with small businesses and their objectives; I was left scratching my head when it came to the music industry.

 This is where a strong process and working relationship between clients and their designers comes into play.
-We could have gone away and done mounds of research on the music industry & discovered what makes a successful website in this industry.
-That would have given us a very broad overview of the issues facing our client, but would have left us with exactly that: a broad view.
-We needed specific, actionable insights into Jake’s industry, and what issues it was that he saw and needed solving.
+I could have gone away and done mounds of research on the music industry and discovered what makes a successful website in this industry.
+That would have given me a very broad overview of the issues facing Jake, but would have left me with exactly that: a broad view.
+I needed specific, actionable insights into Jake’s industry, and what issues it was that he saw and needed solving.

-By working closely with Jake throughout, we were able to use him as the project’s compass.
+By working closely with Jake throughout, I was able to use him as the project’s compass.
 He would indicate a direction or potential problem;
-and we would dig through the available data and come up with a suitable, relevant solution.
-We’ll happily hold our hands up and say that we missed the mark on occasions, which only proves why we advocate a close and ongoing relationship between us and our clients.
+and I would dig through the available data and come up with a suitable, relevant solution.
+I’ll happily hold me hands up and say that I missed the mark on occasions, which only proves why I advocate a close and ongoing relationship with clients.
 Any wrong turns were quickly identified in our regular meetings and conversations, and we got back on track with little time or resources lost.